EVPN-VXLAN Configuration

 Note: The prerequisites noted above were completed in previous steps.

-Step 3 On the Switches page, leave Create EVPN instances across the entire Fabric and all Switches contained within it selected and click NEXT.
+Step 3 On the Switches page, uncheck Create EVPN instances across the entire Fabric and all Switches contained within it, select all leaf switches except the border leaf, and click NEXT.

 Step 4 On the Name page, enter a Name Prefix and Description, then click NEXT.